 The Florida Supreme Court has declared section 903.0471 to be constitutional.
 See Parker v.
 State, 843 So.
 2d 871, 878 (Fla.
 2003).

 Parker rejected many of the same arguments raised by Johnson, finding that section 903.0471 does not violate substantive due process or the Florida Constitution and that a trial court is not required to hold an adversarial evidentiary hearing before revoking pretrial release under section 903.0471.
 Parker, 843 So.
 2d at 877-80.

 It is indisputable that this Court may revoke the conditions of pretrial release of a defendant who is arrested on new criminal charges.
 See Harris v.
 Ryan, 147 So.
 3d 1100, 1103 (Fla.
 3d DCA 2014) (“The defendants do not dispute that they were arrested for new crimes.
 For these reasons, the defendants’ subsequent criminal activity while released within the pretrial intervention program was sufficient to warrant the revocation of their bonds.”)

 Read more about violations of pre-trial release conditions in Pinellas County, FL.

-Under Florida law, anyone charged with a crime generally has a right to bail, unless the charges are for a capital crime or a violation of probation.
+Under Florida law, anyone charged with a crime generally has a right to bail unless the charges are for a capital crime or a probation violation.
 The judge has wide discretion to set the amount of bond that must be posted and the pre-trial release conditions.

-If you are out on bond or pretrial release for first crime, and then you are arrested for a new crime, the court may revoke the pretrial release for first crime, and may refuse any further pretrial release in first crime.
+If you are out on bond or pretrial release for a crime and then you are arrested for a new crime, the court may revoke the pretrial release for the first crime and may refuse any further pretrial release in the first case.